linaurena/BOG001-social-network/READMEen.md

 - Acceptance criteria

+  - I want to know basic information about the social network
+  - I want to create an account with the email of my choice
+  - The interface must be friendly and dynamic
-  -
+  - Validation through my account

 - Definition of done

-  - Sketch (Low fidelity)
+  - Interface sketch
-  - Sketch's feedback (Laboratoria- External)
+  - Sketch feedback
-  - High fidelity prototype
+  - High fidelity prototype (Mobile version)
-  - Feedback Figma prototype
+  - High fidelity prototype feedback
-  - Fork and clone repository
+  - Usability test
+  - Surveys
+  - Routes
-  -
+  - Firebase Auth
-  - Upload repository in GitHub

 ### H2